MicrosoftDocs/WSL/WSL/networking.md

 ## Default networking mode: NAT

-By default, WSL uses a NAT (Network address translatiintuon) based networking architecture.
+By default, WSL uses a NAT (Network Address Translation) based architecture for networking.
 Keep the following considerations in mind when working with a NAT-based networking architecture:

-### Accessing Linux networking apps from Windows(localhost)
+### Accessing Linux networking apps from Windows (localhost)

 If you are building a networking app (for example an app running on a NodeJS or SQL server) in your Linux distribution, you can access it from a Windows app (like your Edge or Chrome internet browser) using `localhost` (just like you normally would).